ahmedD67/dynamic-nanobrain-test-env/README.rst

 Code package to simulate, in time, dynamical networks based on a physical nanowire design.
 A proper description of the physical devices and the model that describes their dynamical response will be published elsewhere.

-The core project files like ''network.py'', ''time_marching.py'' are located at the top-level repository, while tutorials and larger applications are separated into specific modules.
+The main code package dynamicnanobrain contains subpackages.
+The core package contains files like ''networker.py'', ''time_marching.py'', while packages for specific applciations are available as well (like the bee simulator beesim).
+Tutorials and tests (no tests yet) are located outside the main package.

-For a general introduction about the use of the package and how to create networks, see the files in tutorials, like ''Tutorial.py''.
+For a general introduction about the use of the package and how to create networks, see the files in tutorials.

-More advanced use case examples are found under applications.
+I recommend TemporalFilter and SimulateTravel.

 To generate the documentation, please use

 $ cd docs

-$ sphinx-apidoc -o . ../
+$ sphinx-apidoc -o . ../ ../setup.py ../dynamicnanobrain/*ESN.py

 $ make html